pooyad359/linux-shell-guide/process_management/README.md

 Another command is `killall` which is similar to `kill` except it uses process name instead of PID.
 This is especially helpful if multiple instances of a program are running and we want to terminate all of them.

+Another way to kill processes is using `pkill` which uses process name.

+- `-f`: Match against the entire command line instead of just the process name.
+- `-u`: Specify the user whose processes should be killed.
+- `-P`: Send the signal to the parent process instead of the matching processes.
+- `-x`: Only match processes whose names exactly match the pattern.

+Here are a few examples of using `pkill`:

+- `pkill firefox`: Terminates all processes with the name "firefox."
+- `pkill -u username chrome`: Terminates all processes with the name "chrome" owned by "username."
+- `pkill -f "python script.py"`: Terminates all processes that have "python script.py" in their command line.
+- `pkill -x bash`: Terminates only processes with the exact name "bash."

 ## Background/Foreground Processes

 We can send an application to background when we execute it by adding `&` to the end of execution command.
 E.g., `python app.py &`